aiven/aiven-docs/docs/products/kafka/howto/best-practices.md

 :::note
 Ordering is guaranteed only per partition.
-If you require relative ordering of records, you need to put that subset of data into the same partition.
+If you require relative ordering of records, put that subset of data into the same partition.
 :::